-This policy describes the procedures that will be used to immediately notify the CSUMB community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students and/or employees occurring on the campus, as required by the Clery Act.

-Any member of the campus community with information believed to constitute a significant emergency or dangerous situation that poses an imminent or immediate threat shall report the information to UPD and/or by calling "911."
+This policy describes the procedures that will be used to immediately notify the Campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students and/or employees occurring on the Campus, as required by the Clery Act.
+Any member of the Campus community with information believed to constitute a significant emergency or a dangerous situation that poses an imminent or immediate threat shall report the information to University Police Department (UPD) and/or by calling "911."
 Examples include, but are not limited to, the following types of incidents:

-- Severe weather warning (e.g., flash flooding, tsunami, hurricane, etc.). - Environmental emergency within an on-campus facility (e.g., hazardous chemical spill, fire, earthquake, building collapse). - Criminal activity with an imminent threat to campus community (e.g., active shooter, murder, fleeing suspect with a weapon). - Public Health Emergency (e.g., measles outbreak, swine flu outbreak, etc.).
+- Severe weather warning (e.g., flash flooding, tsunami, hurricane, etc.). - Environmental emergency within an on-campus facility (e.g., hazardous chemical spill, fire, earthquake, building collapse). - Criminal activity with an imminent threat to Campus community (e.g., active shooter, murder, fleeing suspect with a weapon). - Public Health Emergency (e.g., measles outbreak, swine flu outbreak, etc.).

-Once UPD has received the report, the Chief of Police (or management designee) will, without delay and taking into account the safety of the community, confer with the appropriate public official (e.g., fire chief, health department) and any campus officials responsible for managing the on-campus emergency, if available, to confirm both: 1) a legitimate emergency or dangerous situation exists impacting on-campus geography; and 2) the emergency or dangerous situation poses an immediate or imminent threat to members of the on-campus community.
-This confirmation process may include, but is not limited to, visual observation, officer investigation, the assistance of key campus administrators, local or campus first responders, and/or official government reporting through agencies such as the National Weather Service.
+Once UPD has received the report, the Chief of Police (or management designee) will, without delay and taking into account the safety of the community, confer with any appropriate public official (e.g., fire chief, health department) and any Campus officials responsible for managing the on-campus emergency, if available, to confirm both: 1) a legitimate emergency or dangerous situation exists impacting on-Campus geography; and 2) the emergency or dangerous situation poses an immediate or imminent threat to members of the on-campus community.
+This confirmation process may include, but is not limited to, visual observation, officer investigation, the assistance of key Campus administrators, local or Campus first responders, and/or official government reporting through agencies such as the National Weather Service.

 If both of the above factors are not met, no emergency notification is required.
 If it is determined that both of the above factors are met, then an emergency notification as described below shall be issued.
-The Chief of Police (or management designee) will confer with the Clery Director, if available, to prepare the content of the notification and determine which members of the campus community are threatened and need to be notified.
-The content of the message will be developed based on a careful but swift analysis of the most critical facts using pre-approved standardized templates as its basis.
-These templates are developed collaboratively between the Chief of Police, or management designee in the absence of the Chief, and Emergency Manager that are reviewed during meetings, tests, or upon the development of an AAR.
-Template content may be changed or adapted as deemed necessary by the Chief of Police, or management designee in the absence of the Chief, based upon the given situation.
-Templates are pre-written for a variety of emergencies (e.g., general emergency, act of violence, severe weather, hazardous material release, and earthquake).
+The Chief of Police (or management designee) will confer with the Clery Director, if available, to prepare the content of the notification and determine which members of the Campus community are threatened and need to be notified.
+The content of the message will be developed based on a careful but swift analysis of the most critical facts.

 Once the notification is prepared, the Chief of Police and/or the Clery Director (or their management designees) will, without delay and taking into account the safety of the community, transmit the emergency notification unless doing so would delay the ability to mitigate and/or contain the emergency, including the ability to provide immediate, life saving measures.
-If an emergency notification is issued, a timely warning shall not be issued for the same incident.
+If an emergency notification is issued, a timely warning is not required for the same incident.